rust-lang/reference/src/expressions/match-expr.md

 > &nbsp;&nbsp; `if` [_Expression_]

 A *`match` expression* branches on a pattern.
-The exact form of matching that occurs depends on the pattern.
-See [Patterns] for more details.
+The exact form of matching that occurs depends on the [pattern][Patterns].
 A `match` expression has a *head expression*, which is the value to compare to the patterns.
-The type of the patterns must equal the type of the head expression.
+The head expression and the patterns must have the same type.

 A `match` behaves differently depending on whether or not the head expression is a [place expression or value expression][place expression].